AdaCore/spark2014/lrm/source/introduction.rst

 Actions to complete prior to release
 ------------------------------------

 #.
+Discuss with Trevor what I have done for in/out of SPARK and check whether he wants
+   anything extra added.

+#.
 Make sure that all necessary actions are recorded as ToDos: perhaps need to go through
    at least this Introduction with Andrew and Trevor to pull out actions to be carried out.
    As part of this, make sure that where necessary derived use cases or derived requirements are also recorded.

-**NB Need to be clear that not all of the strategic requirements flow down as necessary into the rest of the document.**
+#. **NB Need to be clear that not all of the strategic requirements flow down as necessary into
+   the rest of the document.**

-**NB For all the sections on strategic requirements, need to say at the end whether anything is included on them in the document.**
+#. **NB For all the sections on strategic requirements, need to say at the end whether anything
+   is included on them in the document.**

-**Associated action: LRM should not be GNAT-specific; references to GNAT should be removed.**
+#. **Associated action: LRM should not be GNAT-specific; references to GNAT should be removed.**

-**Associated action:  In section 1.4 (Principal Language Restrictions) remove word "currently" from Tasking bullet.
+#. **Associated action:  In section 1.4 (Principal Language Restrictions) remove word "currently" from
+   Tasking bullet.
 Move comments/ToDos about rel2+ version of language to an appendix of future enhancements.**

 #.
-Incoorporate notes from marked-up copy of Introduction.
+Incorporate notes from marked-up copy of Introduction.

 #.
 Need to discuss the rationale for the use of refined pre and post conditions with people
    to make it better: